SENDING THE WRONG SIGNALS – ALARM COMMUNICATIONS

 Wired internet connections used for the main reporting channel enable fast and reliable alarm transmission and action without adding to ongoing operational costs.
 The secondary reporting channel can be wireless using the mobile data network and provides either dual-path reporting or backup in the event of a failure to the ethernet network.
 It can also serve as the main signalling channel if there is no ethernet network at the site.
 Configurable polling quickly reports loss of connection and AES encryption ensures highly secure monitoring.

-In conclusion, the security and fire industries do not need to wait until problems occur or leave it until the PSTN telecoms network is switched off before taking steps to address this issue.
-There are solutions available now that will ensure that installed systems continue to operate efficiently and provide the ongoing protection expected by customers.
+In conclusion, the security, fire and telecare sectors should not to wait until problems occur or leave it until the PSTN telecoms network is switched off before taking steps.
+There are solutions available now that will ensure that installed systems continue to operate efficiently and provide ongoing protection for users.